pmazaitis/tree-sitter-context/README.md

 Bug reports cheerfully accepted (especially with areas of ConTeXt less well-served by this parser!).
 Please use issues to report bugs.
 Please include as much as possible to make the bug approachable in the report: minimal examples, logs, and especially expectations are all helpful.

-As the name implies, `tree-sitter-context_en` is a parser for the English interface to ConTeXt.
-Supporting the ConTeXt interface for other languages is a non-goal of this parser.
-The software in this repository can be used as a starting point to produce new parsers for other language interfaces to ConTeXt.

 ## Caveats

 ### Bugs